-The brake pedal stiffness is changed as follows:
+The brake pedal resistance is changed as follows:

-Remove all preload on the rubber stack.
+- 1. Remove all preload on the rubber stack.
 First you need to turn the lock nut towards the pedal arm, using the supplied wrench.
-Then you turn the black knurled adjustment nut towards the pedal arm.
-Pop the rubber stack out of position by pressing with 2 thumbs on the rear of the pedal backplate.

-3. Remove or add rubbers, discs and spacers as desired.
+Then you turn the black knurled adjustment nut towards the pedal arm. - 2.
+Pop the rubber stack out of position by pressing with 2 thumbs on the rear of the pedal backplate. - 3.
+Remove or add rubbers, discs and spacers as desired.
 Look carefully at the rubber stack schematics to correctly assemble a rubber stack.
-There must always be a large disc before and after every individual rubber.

-4. Pop the rubber stack back in position.

-5. Re-set the desired preload by turning the knurled nut.
+There must always be a large disc before and after every individual rubber. - 4.
+Pop the rubber stack back in position. - 5.
+Re-set the desired preload by turning the knurled nut.
 Make sure there is enough tension on the rubber stack so it won't pop out.
 Do not turn the preload adjustment nut beyond the thread of the rod.
-If this happens, consider adding an extra spacer.

-6. Lock the knurled nut by tightening the lock nut firmly against it.

-7. Recalibrate the pedals in SmartControl.
+If this happens, consider adding an extra spacer. - 6.
+Lock the knurled nut by tightening the lock nut firmly against it. - 7.
+Recalibrate the pedals in SmartControl.

-Force curves for each brake setting.
+Rubber/elastomer stack options.
+Hardest setting on top of the table, softest on the bottom.